typ-AhmedSleem/Silence-Android/BUILDING.md

 2. Make sure the "Android Support Repository" is installed in the Android Studio SDK.
 3. Make sure the latest "Android SDK build-tools" is installed in the Android Studio SDK.
 4. Create a new Android Studio project. from the Quickstart pannel (use File > Close Project to see it), choose "Checkout from Version Control" then "git".
-5. Paste the URL for the TextSecure project when prompted (https://github.com/WhisperSystems/TextSecure.git).
+5. Paste the URL for the SecuredText project when prompted (https://github.com/BastienLQ/SecuredText.git).
 6. Android studio should detect the presence of a project file and ask you whether to open it.
 Click "yes".
 7. Default config options should be good enough.
 8. Project initialisation and build should proceed.